wri/carbon-budget/readme.md

 #### Individual scripts
 The flux model is comprised of many separate scripts (or stages), each of which can be run separately and has its own inputs and output(s).
-Combined, these comprise the flux model.
 There are several data preparation scripts, several for the removals (sequestration/gain) model, a few to generate carbon pools, one for calculating gross emissions, one for calculating net flux, one for aggregating key results into coarser resolution rasters for mapping, and one for creating per-pixel and forest-extent outputs (supplementary outputs).